MicrosoftDocs/dynamics365smb-docs/financials/finance-how-enable-application-ledger-entries-different-currencies.md

 ---
-title: 'How to: Enable Application of Ledger Entries in Different Currencies| Microsoft Docs'
+title: Apply Entries in Different Currencies| Microsoft Docs
-description: Learn how you can apply ledger entries in different currencies.
+description: You can apply ledger entries in multiple currencies, for example, if you sell in one currency and receive payment in another.
 services: project-madeira
 documentationcenter: ''
 author: edupont04